JacksonKuo/blog/_posts/2025-6-8-trufflehog-grafana.markdown

 Couple of things to note.
 Currently OIDC support does not exist.
 There is the regular assume role, but according to documentation: *Grafana Assume Role is currently in private preview for Grafana Cloud* (only invited customers), and *only available for Amazon CloudWatch*[^14].

-For simplicity sake, I create a IAM user with the IAM permissions listed here: [https://grafana.com/grafana/plugins/grafana-athena-datasource/](https://grafana.com/grafana/plugins/grafana-athena-datasource/) for datasource AWS authentication.
+For simplicity sake, I create a IAM user with the IAM permissions listed here: [https://grafana.com/grafana/plugins/grafana-athena-datasource/](https://grafana.com/grafana/plugins/grafana-athena-datasource/) for the datasource AWS authentication.

 #### Pricing
 * Free tier (woohoo!)